Zach Braff: In development

 Braff was expected to direct Open Hearts, a remake of the 2002 Danish film Elsker dig for evigt (Love You Forever).
 The film is about a woman who has an affair with her paralyzed husband's doctor, whose wife caused the accident that put her husband in a wheelchair.
 It was first revealed that Braff was directing Open Hearts in 2006, however, the film was eventually canceled.
 Braff said "It fell apart at the last second due to scheduling and budget, as so many movies do."
 At the same time, Braff's film The Last Kiss was being released.

-In 2009, Braff was working on the script for Swingles, a film based on a spec script by Duncan Birmingham; he would direct and star in the film alongside Cameron Diaz.
-As of 2021, no further public announcements about the film's development status has been released.
+In 2009, Braff was working on the script for Swingles, a film based on a spec script by Duncan Birmingham; he was to direct and star in the film alongside Cameron Diaz.
+As of 2021, no further public announcements about the film's development status have been released.